I’m off work today and as usual the joys of ‘adulting’ has me up at the crack of dawn.

-As I walk my 7 year old, my last baby to school it is a cool 61 degrees in the great State of Texas.
+As I walk my 7 year old, my last baby to school it is a cool 61 degrees in my corner of the world.

 He is wearing shorts because even though the mornings and evenings may get cool, the sun will not be outdone until well in November or December.
 So one must dress for the dueling temperatures at all times.

 The cool begins to insidiously seep into ones’ bones effectively displacing the warmth that once resided there.

 My toes are numb and frozen and his poor little legs must be feeling worse for wear as he has a larger surface area exposed.

 It did cross my mind that I was not the greatest mother as he began complaining that his legs were cold and for me to carry him.
 Why did I not insist that we drive instead of walk?

 Before we left for school I did bring him to the front door for him to feel the temperature and decide if he wanted to be a “car rider” or a “walker”, he decided we should walk.